 How The Vanguard Works

-The Vanguard is Net a Porter’s global mentorship and accelerator program, pairing a small group of emerging brands with senior industry figures for tailored business and creative guidance.
-Each participating label receives bespoke mentorship, strategic advice on areas such as merchandising, production, and international growth, and campaign support around its Spring/Summer 2026 collections on the Net a Porter platform.
+The Vanguard is Net-a-Porter’s global mentorship and accelerator program, pairing a small group of emerging brands with senior industry figures for tailored business and creative guidance.
+Each participating label receives bespoke mentorship, strategic advice on areas such as merchandising, production, and international growth, and campaign support around its Spring/Summer 2026 collections on the Net-a-Porter platform.

 Mentor pairings are designed to reflect each brand’s ambitions.
-Kallmeyer will work with Net a Porter CEO Heather Kaminetsky and Toteme CEO Johanna Sjöberg, reflecting its focus on sharpening a scalable, tailored, ready to wear business.
+Kallmeyer will work with Net-a-Porter CEO Heather Kaminetsky and Toteme CEO Johanna Sjöberg, reflecting its focus on sharpening a scalable, tailored, ready to wear business.
 Colleen Allen is paired with Rick Owens CEO Elsa Lanzo and AnOther Magazine fashion director Katie Shillingford, bringing together operational experience and editorial vision.
 Heirlome will receive mentorship from designer Gabriela Hearst and sustainability advocate and creator Aditi Mayer, a combination that aligns with its craft focused and sustainability minded positioning.

 Why this Cohort Matters

-Net a Porter describes the three brands as fast emerging as influential voices in fashion, recognised for their distinctive creative perspectives and growing cultural impact.
+Net-a-Porter describes the three brands as fast emerging as influential voices in fashion, recognised for their distinctive creative perspectives and growing cultural impact.
 The retailer’s Chief Buying and Merchandising Officer, Brigitte Chartrand, has framed The Vanguard as a vehicle for identifying and investing in talent with clear brand identity and growth potential, while helping them scale thoughtfully and build durable global businesses.

 The program offers more than exposure on a major luxury e commerce site.
 It provides direct access to decision makers across retail, design, editorial, and sustainability, at a moment when navigating wholesale, direct to consumer, and international production demands can make or break a young label.
-For Net a Porter, the 2026 cohort underscores a broader shift in role: from pure distributor to active partner in building the fashion ecosystem it depends on.
+For Net-a-Porter, the 2026 cohort underscores a broader shift in role: from pure distributor to active partner in building the fashion ecosystem it depends on.

 Author Profile